fortheusers/hb-appstore/README.md

 ### Switch
 Access to the Homebrew Menu is required.
 Download and extract the latest [hb-appstore](https://github.com/fortheusers/hb-appstore/releases) to `sd:/switch/appstore/`, and run "HB App Store" from within hbmenu.

+### Linux, Mac, Windows
+Standalone PC executables are available [here](https://nightly.link/fortheusers/hb-appstore/workflows/pc-builds/main).
+These PC clients download and extract files to an `sdroot` folder relative to the app's path.

+In the future, direct support for selecting an SD card different repos is planned.

 ### Wii and 3DS
 There are work-in-progress ports to Wii and 3DS, with varying degrees of feature support.
 These platforms are not yet ready to be used by most users.